Paediatric Medicine

 Eligibility: Prerequisite training must include satisfactory completion of an RCPSC, ACGME or equivalent accredited residency program in paediatrics.

-**An elective experience with the Paediatric Advanced Care Team (PACT) at the Hospital for Sick Children is strongly recommended prior to applying (see below).
+An elective experience with the Complex Care Program at the Hospital for Sick Children is strongly recommended when considering an application to the program.